marcossanhudo/Practice/Contact Book/Java CLI/README.md

 - Write documentation that explains, at the very least, how to run the application locally.
 Write it in, at least, English (United States) and Portuguese (Brazil).
 - Translate this file's contents to both Portuguese (Brazil) and French (France).
 - Implement contact addition with Java classes.
 [Finished 2022-11-13]
 - Verify all contact listing with Java classes is working properly; correct it, if not.
+[Finished 2022-11-14]
 - Verify all contact deletion with Java classes is working properly; correct it, if not.
 [Finished 2022-11-13]
 - Implement contact deletion with Java classes.
 - Implement contact edition with Java classes.